WinzarH/LikertMakeR/README.md

   -  **_sort_cors_**: Logical.
 Default = `FALSE`.
 If `TRUE`, then runs more quickly, but produces a less natural correlation matrix.

+  - **_diagnostics_**: Logical.
+  If `TRUE`, returns a list containing the correlation matrix and a diagnostics list (target/achieved alpha, average inter-item correlation, eigenvalues, PD flag, and key arguments).
+  If `FALSE` (default), returns the correlation matrix only.

 #### NOTE